- One set of complete building plans

 Electrical permits are handled by the Summit County Building Department, please contact them directly at 970-668-3170.

-Multi-family/ Commercial Building Permits: For all multi-family/commercial construction, mechanical and plumbing permits are required to be reviewed and must be applied for separately from the building permit application.
-Permit Plans must be wet-stamped by a Colorado Licensed Architect or Engineer.
+Multi-family/ Commercial Building Permits: For all multi-family/commercial construction, permit plans must be stamped by a Colorado Licensed Architect or Engineer.

 If work is being done in a leased commercial space, the landlord must provide written approval acknowledging the scope of work to be done at the time of building permit submittal.